voxel51/fiftyone/docs/source/user_guide/dataset_creation/samples.rst

 .. warning::

-    The |SampleParser| interface is largely deprecated.
+    Using the |SampleParser| interface is not recommended.
 You'll likely prefer :ref:`adding samples manually <loading-custom-datasets>` or
     :ref:`using dataset importers <loading-datasets-from-disk>` to load data into FiftyOne.